You are here

 A Genealogical & Historical Guide to Colorado Sites.

-Henrietta Bromwell, local historian and genealogist, indexed local, county and regional Colorado histories, newspapers, magazines and early land records.
-In 4 volumes and 2 supplements.
+Henrietta Bromwell, local historian and genealogist, indexed local, county and regional Colorado histories, newspapers, magazines and early land records from 1859-1933.
+Around 31,000 entries over 4 volumes and 2 supplements provides information on Coloradans from a wide spectrum of society.
+This PDF contains the original 4-volume set, but not the appendices.

 Index of funeral notices, obituaries, and news articles from the leading weekly newspaper serving the African American community from 1904 to 1954.